PugazhendiN/Tolkapiyam/README.md

 # Tolkapiyam
-Tamil grammar for writing, speaking and conceptual understanding in the form of poetry
+Tamil grammar for writing, speaking and conceptual understanding in the form of poetry.